Pivotal estimation via square-root Lasso in nonparametric regression: Introduction

-where $y_i$'s are the outcomes, $z_i$'s are vectors of fixed basic covariates, $\epsilon_i$'s are independent disturbances, $f$ is the regression function, and $\sigma$ is a scaling parameter.
-The goal is to recover the regression function $f$.
-To achieve this goal, we use linear combinations of technical regressors $x_i=P(z_i)$ to approximate $f$, where $P(z_i)$ is a $p$-vector of transformations of $z_i$.
-We are interested in the high dimension low sample size case, in which we potentially have $p > n$, to attain a flexible functional form.
-In particular, we are interested in a sparse model over the technical regressors $x_i$ to describe the regression function.
+where $y_i$'s are the outcomes, $z_i$'s are vectors of fixed basic covariates, $\varepsilon_i$'s are independent noise, $f$ is the regression function and $\sigma$ is an unknown scaling parameter.
+The goal is to recover the values $(f_i)_{i=1}^n = (f(z_i))_{i=1}^n$ of the regression function $f$ at $z_i$'s.
+To achieve this goal, we use linear combinations of technical regressors $x_i=P(z_i)$ to approximate $f$, where $P(z_i)$ is a dictionary of $p$-vector of transformations of $z_i$.
+We are interested in the high dimension low sample size case, where we potentially use $p > n$, to obtain a flexible approximation.
+In particular, we are interested in cases where the regression function can be well approximated by a sparse linear function of~$x_i$.\looseness=-1